atelier-saulx/based/selvad/doc/modules/io/README.md

 ## Replication

+The replication protocol has two roles *origin* and *replica*.
+There can be only one *origin* in the system and multiple *replica* nodes that are registered to the origin node.

 The replication protocol is technically a regular `selva_proto` commands stream sent as a response to `replica_sync` command, which utilizes a few special commands and message types to carry out the replication.